scalameta/mdoc/readme.md

 ### Performance

-Vork is designed to provide a tight edit/render/preview feedback loop while writing documentation.
-Vork achieves good performance through
+Mdoc is designed to provide a tight edit/render/preview feedback loop while writing documentation.
+Mdoc achieves good performance through

 - [script semantics](#script-semantics): each markdown file compiles into a single Scala program that executes in one run.
-- being incremental: with `--watch`, Vork compiles individual files as they change avoiding unnecessary work re-generating the full site.
+- being incremental: with `--watch`, Mdoc compiles individual files as they change avoiding unnecessary work re-generating the full site.
-- keeping the compiler hot: with `--watch`, Vork re-uses the same Scala compiler instance for subsequent runs making compilation faster after a few iterations.
+- keeping the compiler hot: with `--watch`, Mdoc re-uses the same Scala compiler instance for subsequent runs making compilation faster after a few iterations.
   A medium sized document can go from compiling in ~5 seconds with a cold compiler down to 500ms with a hot compiler.

 ### Good error messages

-Vork tries to report helpful error messages when things go wrong.
+Mdoc tries to report helpful error messages when things go wrong.
 Here below, the program that is supposed to compile successfully but it has a type error so the build is stopped with an error message from the Scala compiler.